Johneshwy Fargas

-Johneshwy Ali Fargas (juh-NESH-wee; born 15 December 1994) is a Puerto Rican professional baseball outfielder for the Charros de Jalisco of the Mexican League.
+Johneshwy Ali Fargas (juh-NESH-wee; born December 15, 1994) is a Puerto Rican professional baseball outfielder for the Charros de Jalisco of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the New York Mets and Chicago Cubs.
 Fargas was drafted by the San Francisco Giants in the 11th round of the 2013 Major League Baseball draft.

 Professional career

 San Francisco Giants

 Fargas was drafted by the San Francisco Giants in the 11th round of the 2013 MLB draft.
 He made his professional debut with the Arizona League Giants.
 In 2014, he played for the Low-A Salem-Keizer Volcanoes, slashing .240/.373/.329 with three home runs and 13 RBI.
 He played for the Single-A Augusta GreenJackets, in 2015, hitting .278/.347/.349 with two home runs and 35 RBI in 102 games.
 He split 2016 between the High-A San Jose Giants and Augusta, accumulating a .242/.313/.311 in 119 games between the two teams.
 The next year, Fargas again played for San Jose and Augusta, slashing .200/.256/.314.

 Fargas played the 2018 season in San Jose, batting .288/.354/.421 and leading the California League with 47 stolen bases.
 In 2019, Fargas played for the Double-A Richmond Flying Squirrels, hitting .249/.325/.334 and leading the Eastern League with 50 stolen bases in 127 games.
-He elected free agency following the season on 4 November 2019.
+He elected free agency following the season on November 4, 2019.

 New York Mets

-On 9 January 2020, Fargas signed a minor league contract with the New York Mets organization that included an invitation to spring training.
+On January 9, 2020, Fargas signed a minor league contract with the New York Mets organization that included an invitation to spring training.
 During a spring training game against the St. Louis Cardinals, Fargas hit for the cycle.
 Fargas did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was added to the Mets’ 60-man player pool for the abbreviated season, but spent the year at the alternate training site.

-Fargas re-signed with the Mets on a new minor league deal on 4 November 2020.
-On 17 May 2021, Fargas was selected to the 40-man roster and promoted to the major leagues for the first time following injuries to outfielders Brandon Nimmo, Albert Almora and Michael Conforto.
+Fargas re-signed with the Mets on a new minor league deal on November 4, 2020.
+On May 17, 2021, Fargas was selected to the 40-man roster and promoted to the major leagues for the first time following injuries to outfielders Brandon Nimmo, Albert Almora and Michael Conforto.
 He made his MLB debut that day as the starting center fielder against the Atlanta Braves.
 In the game, Fargas recorded his first career hit, an RBI double off of Braves pitcher Sean Newcomb.
-He started each of the team's following six games before running into the outfield wall at Citi Field and suffering a shoulder sprain on 24 May.
-On 19 July, Fargas was designated for assignment by the Mets.
+He started each of the team's following six games before running into the outfield wall at Citi Field and suffering a shoulder sprain on May 24.
+On July 19, Fargas was designated for assignment by the Mets.
 In 7 games, he had gone 6-for-21 (.286) with 3 RBI.